naota-nandaba/3D-horoscopes/README.md

 ### If you can't see your horoscope...

 Try again in 15 minutes.
-Since the horoscope information is sourced from small independently run APIs, the app will not work if they are overloaded with requests.
+The horoscope information is sourced from small APIs and the app will not work if they are overloaded with requests.
 Checking many horoscopes in succession may also trigger this effect.